belom-nlp/Boris_style_transfer/README.md

 This repository contains a code for Telegram bot used for style transfer.
 Basically, I use code from here: https://pytorch.org/tutorials/advanced/neural_style_tutorial.html , with slight modifications appropriate for its usage within a Telegram bot framework.
 The repository contains Dockerfile, app.py file containing the code of the bot itself, and necessary requirements.
-The image of the container is uploaded to Dockerhub, so if you want to implement it on your own, simply use
+The image of the container is uploaded to Dockerhub in a private repo.

 Here are the screenshots of how the bot works.